PampaWarro/warrolight/arduino/Protocol.md

 ## RF protocol

 The RF protocol is used to communicate light frames between two Arduinos.
-The first Arduino we will call the server, and the second, the client.
-The server receives lights via Serial protocol.

-// TODO: finish
+One of the Arduinos acts as the server, and is connected to the computer via serial port.
+The second one is the client, and receives light frames remotely.

+The server reads light frames using the serial protocol and retransmits them split into individual packages of 32 bytes each one.
+The first byte contains the index of the first light that is specified in the package.
+The second byte describes the frame number.
+The rest of the package contains the RGB values for the next 10 lights.
+Note that 3 bytes x 10 lights is 30 bytes, which covers the remaining space in the packet.

+The server transmits half of the lights in one radio channel, and half in the other, thus controlling 2 strips of 150 lights each.